SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 ---

 [_Warning:_ US-centric, lefty political rant.
-If you're from outside the US and want to laugh at us&hellip; well, that's fair enough.
-We've earned it.]
-I mean&hellip; _really?_
+If you're from outside the US and want to laugh at us&hellip; well, fair enough: we've earned it.]
+I mean&hellip; _really_, Republicans?
-Do Republicans seriously want to put up with politicians like this?
+Do you seriously want to put up with politicians like this?
 For what _possible_ reason?
 Why would you even want to be in the same party as people like this?